emilkaram/Self-Driving-Cars-Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/writeup.md

 #### 2. Here I will describe how I implemented filter for false positives and method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+Also loged some histoy of the boxes so i can keep track of the car movement and able to combine boxes in case of detecting multiple cars  this end up with very good resulsts as shown in the project video.

 Here's an example result showing the heatmap and the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: